AgileVentures/WebsiteOne/docs/development_environment_set_up.md

 ## [Phantomjs](id:phantomjs)

-On Linux run `sudo apt-get install phantomjs`
+On Linux run `sudo apt-get install phantomjs` or `npm i -g phantomjs-prebuilt`

 On older versions of ubuntu (like the one that the saasbook vm is created upon) this installs an old version of phantomjs.
 You will need version 1.8.1.
 Please see this [gist](https://gist.github.com/jezgomez/5019242) for instructions.